OpenTranslationBible/open-bible/en-GB/12.2 Kings/md/2-kings-23.md

 ## 2 Kings 23:21

-Then the king commanded all the people, saying,
+The king commanded all the people, saying,
 “Celebrate the Passover to the Lord your God
 as it is written in this Book of the Covenant.”